ewanc26/website/content/blog/a-look-at-summer.md

 ---
-title: "A Look at Summer"
+aliases:
+- /blog/a-look-at-summer/
-date: 2024-08-07T18:00:01+01:00
+date: 2024-08-07 18:00:01+01:00
 draft: false
-summary: "A lot has happened with me this summer, I'd like to talk about it."
-tags: ['Et Cetera']
 showToc: true
+summary: A lot has happened with me this summer, I'd like to talk about it.
+tags:
+- Et Cetera
+title: A Look at Summer
 ---

 Summer is fun for a lot of people.
 This year, though, mine has been... a rollercoaster of emotions.